FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Experiments

-\textbf{Model compression methods.} Figure \ref{fig_abl_comp} depicts compression ratio enhancements caused by each proposed technique, compared to the pipeline implemented in NeRV.
+Figure \ref{fig_abl_comp} depicts compression ratio enhancements caused by each proposed technique, compared to the pipeline implemented in NeRV.
 The compact convolution block eliminates almost a quarter of the model parameters with a tolerable accuracy drop.
 Compared to post quantization, QAT permits the removal of an additional quantization step with negligible accuracy loss.
 Moreover, this loss is compensated by the higher entropy coding efficiency due to the concentrated quantized weights.
 This appears to be the case when the weights are pruned.
-Furthermore, the proposed QAT shows robust accuracy against pruning enabled by the doubled interval mapped to zero.
-After that, the proposed pipeline yields a higher accuracy with a smaller size than the baseline.
+Furthermore, the proposed QAT halves the accuracy drop caused by the following pruning, demonstrating its robustness against pruning enabled by the doubled zero interval.
+After that, the proposed pipeline yields a higher accuracy and compression ratio with a simpler pipeline compared to the baseline.